Skip to content

 Massage therapy works by improving blood flow to the injured area and reducing tension in the muscles surrounding the injury.
 The increased circulation helps to reduce swelling and inflammation, which can help reduce pain and improve mobility.
 It also helps stretch out tight muscles that may have developed due to the strain, which can further reduce pain and increase range of motion.

-Finally, receiving regular massages from a qualified practitioner is a great way to stay on top of your injury and prevent future flare-ups.
-A knowledgeable therapist will be able to identify areas of tension or weakness before they become problematic, helping keep you on track with your recovery process.
+Finally, receiving regular massages from a registered massage therapist is a great way to stay on top of your injury and prevent future flare-ups.
+A knowledgeable massage therapist will be able to identify areas of tension or weakness before they become problematic, helping keep you on track with your recovery process.
 They will also be able to adjust their techniques depending on how you’re feeling each session – so if something isn’t working one day, they’ll be able to modify their approach until you feel better again!

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sam Heslip, RMT, or one of the other registered massage therapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Sam Heslip, RMT, or another registered massage therapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!